 - The lockers are big and the wristband lock is included with your entry fee.
 The women’s powder room sports blowdryers and some irons.

-Kids aren’t allowed in the spa, but that doesn’t mean you can’t bring them along – if you’re a hotel guest.
-Delta Lodge at Kananaskis has a kids camp running everyday day of the week.
+Make the most of your spa visit by staying on-site at Pomeroy Kananaskis Mountain Lodge.
+Kids aren’t allowed in the spa, but that doesn’t mean you can’t bring them along.
+If you’re a hotel guest at this Kananaskis Lodge, you can take advantage of their kids camp running everyday day of the week.
 Yes, everyday – not just on weekends and school holidays.
 Simply drop off your kids, then hit the spa.

 Kananaskis Nordic Spa is all about water, warmth and wonder.
 It’s about reconnecting to nature while disconnecting from our frantic lives.
 If you can do that in under a few hours, that’s money well spent in my books.